NOVATO, Calif.--(BUSINESS WIRE)--

 About Bank of Marin Bancorp

 This release may contain certain forward-looking statements that are based on management's current expectations regarding economic, legislative, and regulatory issues that may impact Bancorp's earnings in future periods.
 Forward-looking statements can be identified by the fact that they do not relate strictly to historical or current facts.
 They often include the words “believe,” “expect,” “intend,” “estimate” or words of similar meaning, or future or conditional verbs such as “will,” “would,” “should,” “could” or “may.”
 Factors that could cause future results to vary materially from current management expectations include, but are not limited to, general economic conditions, economic uncertainty in the United States and abroad, changes in interest rates, deposit flows, real estate values, costs or effects of acquisitions, competition, changes in accounting principles, policies or guidelines, legislation or regulation (including the Tax Cuts & Jobs Act of 2017), and other economic, competitive, governmental, regulatory and technological factors (including external fraud and cyber-security threats) affecting Bancorp's operations, pricing, products and services.
-These and other important factors, including the impact of the Bank of Napa acquisition, are detailed in various securities law filings made periodically by Bancorp, copies of which are available from Bancorp without charge.
+These and other important factors are detailed in various securities law filings made periodically by Bancorp, copies of which are available from Bancorp without charge.
 Bancorp undertakes no obligation to release publicly the result of any revisions to these forward-looking statements that may be made to reflect events or circumstances after the date of this press release or to reflect the occurrence of unanticipated events.

 |BANK OF MARIN BANCORP|

 |March 31, 2019|

 |(dollars in thousands, except per share data; unaudited)||March 31, 2019|| |

 |March 31, 2018|

 |Diluted earnings per common share 4||$||0.54||$||0.69||$||0.46|